howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 </Instruction>

 Let's walk through what's happening in this code.
-As expected, Apollo injected several props into the component.
+As expected, Apollo injected several props into the component's render prop function.
 These props itself provide information about the _state_ of the network request:

 1. `loading`: Is `true` as long as the request is still ongoing and the response hasn't been received.
 1. `error`: In case the request fails, this field will contain information about what exactly went wrong.